 - Through the looking glass

 Mirror, mirror on the wall, who’s the smiliest baby of them all?
-Often, it’s the baby who’s mugging and flirting with her own reflection.
+Often, it’s the baby who’s mugging and flirting with their own reflection.

 - Classic strategy

-By the time Baby is between 4 and 6 months old, she is big enough, strong enough, old enough and tough enough to take on an intense and age-old rite of passage through childhood – peek-a-boo, of course.
-At around 4 to 6 months old, Baby starts to get a sense of object permanence, which means she is starting to understand that even when she can’t see you, you’re still around, which makes peek-a-boo a much more exciting game than the one where you blink out of existence as soon as Baby can’t meet your eyes any longer.
+By the time Baby is between 4 and 6 months old, they are big enough, strong enough, old enough and tough enough to take on an intense and age-old rite of passage through childhood – peek-a-boo, of course.
+At around 4 to 6 months old, Baby starts to get a sense of object permanence, which means they are starting to understand that even when they can’t see you, you’re still around, which makes peek-a-boo a much more exciting game than the one where you blink out of existence as soon as Baby can’t meet your eyes any longer.
 Plus, the way peek-a-boo gets repetitive appeals to Baby’s love of knowing what’s coming next, and your face is the best big-reveal of all, so a few rounds of peek-a-boo could be just what Baby needs.

 - All the world’s a stage

 A puppet stage, that is!
 And literally anything you can hold in your hand can be a finger puppet now, when Baby is a relatively uninformed critic.
-When her left shoe starts singing her a song, or her favorite stuffed animal starts reciting lines from your favorite movie, or the pen you’ve been using does a little dance, you’re on the right path to have Baby smiling in no time.
+When their left shoe starts singing them a song, or their favorite stuffed animal starts reciting lines from your favorite movie, or the pen you’ve been using does a little dance, you’re on the right path to have Baby smiling in no time.